-Prerequisites: DRE 098 or RED 090 or ENG 002 or ENG 111, MAT 171 or MAT 271
+Prerequisites: DRE 098 or RED 090 or ENG 002 or BSP 4002 or ENG 111, MAT 171 or MAT

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vectors, linear kinematics and dynamics, energy, power, momentum, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-Note: In accordance with the Comprehensive Articulation Agreement, this course has been